All about reusable moon cups and the best menstrual cup choices for most first-timers.

 Today I thought I’d share a little about my experience with a menstrual cup, and what I’ve found works and doesn’t work.

-As a teenager, I used pads pretty much throughout my early-mid teen years until I reached my late teens as, if I’m honest, it was daunting to think about shoving something up your vagina (like what happened if it got stuck up there?!).
-So, for most of my teen life I stuck with pads, but it wasn’t something I particularly liked, as they felt like a nappy & were bulky and I always felt super hyper aware that people might be able to see that I was wearing one whenever I wore tight clothes, and they felt smelly too seeing as they were basically a thing strapped to your knickers holding blood to your body…
+As a teenager, I used pads pretty much throughout my early-to-mid teen years, until I reached my late teens.
+If I’m honest, it was daunting to think about shoving something up my vagina (like what happened if it got stuck?).
+So, for most of my teen life, I stuck with pads.
+It wasn’t something I particularly liked, as they felt like a nappy and were bulky, too; I was always super paranoid that people might be able to see that I was wearing one whenever I wore tight clothes, plus they felt smelly, too, seeing as they were strapped to your knickers holding blood to your body…

-They, of course, needed to be changed more regularly, but at least the process was much quicker, and quieter, than with pads.
-I also liked how I could move more freely and exercise more comfortably without the feeling of cotton covered plastic taped to my underwear.
+They, of course, needed to be changed more regularly, but at least the process was much quicker and quieter than with pads.
+I also liked how I could move more freely and exercise more comfortably without the feeling of cotton-covered plastic taped to my underwear.

-But tampons do have their downside:
+But, tampons do have their downside:

-- They’re not environmentally friendly
+- They’re not environmentally-friendly

 “The average woman uses roughly 11,000 tampons in her lifetime.
 The time it takes for a tampon or pad to degrade in a landfill is centuries longer than the lifespan of the woman who used it, particularly when wrapped in a plastic wrapper or bag.
-In addition, the process of manufacturing these products – turning wood pulp into soft, cotton-like fibres – is both resource- and chemical-intensive.” – theguardian.com
+In addition, the process of manufacturing these products – turning wood pulp into soft, cotton-like fibres – is both resource- and chemical-intensive.”The Guardian

 Switching to a Menstrual Cup